If you plan to travel anywhere in 2023, you probably need travel insurance.

 And, of course, I’m happy to answer any questions.
 No shortcuts.

 One of the most common questions I get is: With all the travel you do, where do you buy your insurance?
-I have an annual travel insurance policy through Allianz Travel and a Medjet membership, which includes a FocusPoint evacuation benefit.
+I have a six-month policy through Faye (it covers me outside the U.S., which American travel insurance won’t on an annual basis) and a Medjet membership, which includes a FocusPoint evacuation benefit.

 But remember, your travel insurance needs could be different from mine.
 You may not need that much insurance — or any at all.